-The Tissue Engineering Technologies division’s ultimate goal is to generate grafts to repair cartilage and bone tissues, as well as osteochondral lesions.
-The projects, at the interface between fundamental research and clinical translation, foster competences of 30 biologists, clinicians and engineers.
+The Tissue Engineering Technologies Group’s ultimate goal is to generate grafts to repair cartilage and bone tissues, as well as osteochondral lesions.
+The projects are at the interface between fundamental research and clinical translation.

 The laboratory is located at the University Hospital Basel, the project page can be found here.
-The research is funded through public (SNF) or industrial programmes and in the context of European consortia that favour strong international networking of the group.
+The research is funded through public (SNF) or industrial programmes and in the context of European consortia that favor strong international networking of the group.

 Prof Dr Ivan Martin